mattermost/mattermost-developer-documentation/site/content/integrate/admin-guide/admin-personal-access-token/_index.md

 ---
 title: "Personal Access Tokens"
-heading: "Introduction"
-description: "Personal Access Tokens for System Admins."
+heading: "Using personal access tokens"
+description: "Personal access tokens function similar to session tokens and can be used by integrations to [authenticate against the REST API](https://about.mattermost.com/default-api-authentication).
+It is the most commonly used type of token for integrations.
+"
 weight: 80
 ---

-Personal access tokens function similar to session tokens and can be used by integrations to [authenticate against the REST API](https://about.mattermost.com/default-api-authentication).
-It is the most commonly used type of token for integrations.

 ## Creating a Personal Access Token